YutaItoh/3D-Eye-Tracker/README.md

   * Pupil ellipse size [pixel] and angle [deg.]
   * Glint position(s) [pixel]

-[Sample video on youtube](https://www.youtube.com/watch?v=EH6UVQZgvJE) (a preliminary version and will be updated with a newer version soon).
+[Sample video on youtube](https://www.youtube.com/watch?v=EH6UVQZgvJE) (this was taken from a preliminary version and will be updated with a newer version soon).

 ## Prerequisite